VoidEngineCC/Metin2-Simple-C-Patcher/README.md

    private const string ChangelogUrl = "https://eldria2.mt2.ro/updates/changelog.php";
    private const string GraphicsUrl = "https://eldria2.mt2.ro/updates/graphics.zip";```

-3. Compile and deploy the patcher for your users.</center>
+3. Compile and deploy the patcher for your users.

+ ## ⚠️ Note :
+ The Graphics System is a private project of mine and it's not included! you can just remove it, I was lazy to do.</center>